 - More solid recording: Has a full-sized HDMI port for a sturdy connection to an external recorder.

 - Easier wireless transfer: Supports Bluetooth for image sharing without cables.

 - More affordable: Was introduced into a lower priced segment (15 percent cheaper at launch).

 - More modern: Is somewhat more recent (announced 1 year and 1 month after the E-M1 II).

 Advantages of the Olympus OM-D E-M1 Mark II:

 - Better video autofocus: Features on-sensor phase-detection for more confident movie autofocus.

 - Less heavy: Has a lower weight (by 84g or 13 percent) and is thus easier to take along.

 - More heavily discounted: Has been on the market for longer (launched in September 2016).

-If the number of relative strengths (bullet points above) is taken as a guide, the G9 emerges as the winner of the contest (5 : 2 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the G9 is the clear winner of the match-up (7 : 3 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.